-The business entity tax (BET) is an annual tax of \$250 imposed on the following business types:
+The business entity tax (BET) is an biennial tax of \$250 imposed on the following business types:

-- S corporations (Qualified subchapter S subsidiaries (QSSS) are not liable for the BET.); - Limited liability companies (LLCs or SMLLCs) that are, for federal income tax purposes, either: - Treated as a partnership, if it has two or more members; or - Disregarded as an entity separate from its owner, if it has a single member; - Limited liability partnerships (LLPs); and - Limited partnerships (LPs).
+- S corporations (Qualified subchapter S subsidiaries (QSSS) are not liable for the BET.); - Limited liability companies (LLCs or SMLLCs) that are, for federal income tax purposes, either: - Treated as a partnership, if it has two or more members; or - 2.
+Disregarded as an entity separate from its owner, if it has a single member; - Limited liability partnerships (LLPs); and - Limited partnerships (LPs).

-The BET applies to those business entities listed above if either: 1) the entity was formed under Connecticut law; or 2) the entity was not formed under Connecticut law but is required to register with or obtain a certificate of authority from the Connecticut Secretary of the State before transacting business in the state (regardless of whether or not the entities have complied with the requirement).
-See Special Notice 2006(12), 2006 Legislative Changes Affecting the Business Entity Tax, and Informational Publication 2008(26), Q & A on the Business Entity Tax.
+The BET applies to those business entities listed above if the entities were either:

+- Formed under Connecticut law; or - Not formed under Connecticut law but are required to register with or obtain a certificate of authority from the Connecticut Secretary of the State before transacting business in the state (regardless of whether or not the entities have complied with the requirement).